john-alpindo/codecademy_notes/Introduction to SQL.md

   price money
 );
 ```
+#### Implementing a One-to-Many Relationship
+- a foreign key in the table on the many side of the relationship.
 ### Many-to-Many Relationship
 A many-to-many relationship is created when a record in one table can be related to one or more records in another table and vice versa.
 ```sql